gr8lawrence/gr8lawrence.github.io/_posts/2023-10-02-visualize_patient_geography.md

 ---
 title: Visualizing Patient Origin in North Carolina Using Zipcode in R
 author: tianyi-liu
-tags: visualization, R, ggplot2, zipcode, geography, NC
+tags: visualization, R, ggplot2, zipcode, geography, NC, tutorial
 ---

-Want to plot something like this:
+Do you want to plot something like this?
+Wonder how you could do it in R?

 ![Patient Count by NC County](/images/patient_origin_map.jpg)